rcemper/AoC2021-rcc/days/day24.md

 It also can't navigate.
 Or run the oxygen system.

-Don't worry, though - you probably have enough oxygen left to give you enough time to build a new ALU.
+Don't worry, though - you **probably** have enough oxygen left to give you enough time
+to build a new ALU.

 The ALU is a four-dimensional processing unit: it has integer variables w, x, y, and z.
 These variables all start with the value 0.
-The ALU also supports six instructions:
+The ALU also supports **six instructions**:
--inp a - Read an input value and write it to variable a.
+- inp a - Read an input value and write it to variable a.
 - add a b - Add the value of a to the value of b, then store the result in variable a.
 - mul a b - Multiply the value of a by the value of b, then store the result in variable a.
 - div a b - Divide the value of a by the value of b, truncate the result to an integer,
 then store the result in variable a.
 (Here, "truncate" means to round the value toward zero.)
-- mod a b - Divide the value of a by the value of b, then store the remainder in variable a.
+- mod a b - Divide the value of a by the value of b, then store the **remainder** in variable a.
 (This is also called the modulo operation.)
 - eql a b - If the value of a and b are equal, then store the value 1 in variable a.
 Otherwise, store the value 0 in variable a.